alexpaul/Hash-Table/README.md

 > A dictionary is a type of hash table, providing fast access to the entries it contains.
 Each entry in the table is identified using its key, which is a hashable type such as a string or number.
 You use that key to retrieve the corresponding value, which can be any object.
 In other languages, similar data types are known as hashes or associated arrays.

+## Hash function

+The hash function is our use case in our implementation of a Hash Table calculates a hash value that will be used to determine which index the to store the `key, value` pair.

+## Collision

+Collision occurs when more than one element uses the same index.
+In our example we will be resolving collisions by using `chaining`.

 ## Hash Table Implementation

 ```swift